 Joy: “You’re not having a break down.
 It’s stress.

 There’s lots of “different” happening now.
 And that’s sad!

 We’re all juggling a whole different set of plates than we usually do.

 - If you’re a caregiver, are you suffering from even more burnout than usual?
 You probably can’t have friends come and give you respite.
 So take it easy on yourself.
 Let the dishes go now and then.
-Take a break with Mom and Dad on the porch and enjoy some sweet tea and cookies.
+Take a break with Mom and Dad on the porch, hold their hands, and enjoy some sweet tea and cookies.

 - Salons are closed, but give yourself or each other mani/pedis.
 (Pedicures are actually really good for balance and help prevent falls.)